zksync-sdk/zksync2-go/README.md

 // then init Wallet, passing just created Ethereum Signer and ZkSync Provider
 w, err := zksync2.NewWallet(es, zp)

-// init default RPC client to Ethereum node (Goerli network in case of ZkSync2 testnet) ethRpc, err := rpc.Dial("https://goerli.infura.io/v3/<your_infura_node_id>")
+// init default RPC clients to Ethereum node (Goerli network in case of ZkSync2 testnet) ethRpc, err := rpc.Dial("https://goerli.infura.io/v3/<your_infura_node_id>")

 // and use it to create Ethereum Provider by Wallet